 But in the second half, Nene became more interested in guarding Love on the perimeter and John Wall’s athleticism overwhelmed the T-Wolves guards.
 The Wizards won the third quarter 30-18 and the game 104-100.
 The most glaring stat was that the Wizards crushed the sprint, outscoring Minnesota 33-9 in fast break points.
 Past the obvious, what goes different for Minnesota this time?

-@BreakTheHuddle: Well, hopefully, the coaching staff shows the team some video of Wall, Beal and all their friends running like gangbusters for easy buckets in the last meeting, and writes four simple words on the white board: “GET.
+@BreakTheHuddle: Well, hopefully, cheapest personal loans uk the coaching staff shows the team some video of Wall, Beal and all their friends running like gangbusters for easy buckets in the last meeting, and writes four simple words on the white board: “GET.
 BACK.
 ON.
 DEFENSE.”

 Transition defense has given the Wolves problems, at times, but the loss in Washington was where it was most pronounced.
 Washington’s surplus of capable perimeter players means Kevin Martin has to guard someone, and Kevin Martin is … um, not a plus defender.

 Other than that, the Wolves haven’t changed all that much since the last time they played the Wizards.
-Their offense flows through Kevin Love and is heavily predicated on both his production and the team’s ability to get to the free throw line.
+Their offense get a house loan with bad credit flows through Kevin Love and is heavily predicated on both his production and the team’s ability to get to the free throw line.
 The Wolves are 25th in the league in eFG%, but have the league’s 11th most efficient offense, so earning free throw attempts is key to their success.
 Getting to the line, getting back in transition, and getting production out of bench—all three will be vital to the Wolves getting a victory.

 A) If you could transfer the powers of Tom Gugliotta’s barbed wire bicep tattoo to anyone on the Wolves, whom would it be and why?